nzacha/PsychApp/README.md

 # PsychApp
-The back end for PsychApp
+The back end of PsychApp